tensorflow/datasets/docs/common_gotchas.md

 We lazily import big modules like TensorFlow.
 Lazy imports defer the actual import of the module to the first usage of the module.
 So users who don't need this big module will never import it.
+We use `etils.epy.lazy_imports`.

 ```python
 from tensorflow_datasets.core.utils.lazy_imports_utils import tensorflow as tf